ekawatani/i18npack/README.md

 Type: `boolean`
 Default: `false`

-If true, an error is thrown if the provided translations does not match the supported languages.
+If true, an error is thrown if the number of provided translations is less than the number of the supported languages.

 ### allowEmptyTranslations
 Type: `boolean`